-From 17 March to 23 March 2016 no migrants and refugees were registered arriving in Croatia, same as the week before, compared to only 3 arrivals two weeks ago.
+From 10 March to 16 March 2016 no migrants and refugees were registered arriving in Croatia, below the 3 arrivals from the previous week, and the 694 arrivals from two weeks ago.
 The total number of migrants and refugees that have been registered since the start of 2016 is 102,275.